mbheinen/bpa-ipf-tsp/docs/basic/pfc.rst

 Selected Buses
 --------------
-Following the BUS_SEN``SITIVITIES record, individual buses are selected for perturbation.
+Following the ``BUS_SENSITIVITIES`` record, individual buses are selected for perturbation.
 These buses are identified by the ``B`` formatted records that follow them.
 A maximum of 50 buses may be specified.

 The perturbed quantity is identified by nonzero entities in one of the fields: ``P_load``, ``Q_load``, ``G_shunt``, ``B_shunt``, ``P_generation`` or ``Q_generation``.